-In domains in which the cost-to-goal and distance-to-goal functions are different, BUGSY can have a significant advantage over weighted A. With a very high weight, weighted A will find a solution only as quickly as the greedy algorithm.
-BUGSY however, because its search is guided by an estimate of the distance to solutions as well as their cost, can actually find a solution in less time than the greedy algorithm.
+In domains in which the cost-to-goal and distance-to-goal functions are different, BUGSY can have a significant advantage over weighted A. With a very high weight, weighted A looks only at cost to go and will find a solution only as quickly as the greedy algorithm.
+BUGSY however, because its search is guided by an estimate of the distance to solutions as well as their cost, can possibly find a solution in less time than the greedy algorithm.